Alfresco/googledrive/README.md

 Building
 --------
+Windows users must ensure that the following value is set in Docker Engine > Edit JSON: “experimental: true”.

 When building the amps (`mvn clean package`) you should also include a combination of the following profiles (`-P`).
 If not include, the defaults are applied.